camcast04/Wordle/ios101-project1-wordle-starter-main/README.md

 Submitted by: **Camila Castaneda*

-**Name of your app** is an app that allows the user to play wordle
+**Wordle Pt.1** is an app that allows the user to play wordle

-Time spent: 1.5 hours spent in total
+Time spent: 1.5 hours spent in total.

 ## Required Features